 Many motorbike rental companies in Thailand are all trying to secure you as a customer, suggesting that they leave out important safety or legal information 🧐 If you have a license, select a bike you feel satisfied with and wear safeguarding clothes and a helmet that meets international safety standards at all times 🎓

-Don’t speed, drink or ride late at night 💯 Suppose you don’t have a motorcycle license; in that case, you are riding illegally, and your travel insurance may not cover you if you have an accident 🧐
+Don’t speed, drink or ride late at night 💯 Suppose you don’t have a motorcycle license; in that case, you are riding illegally, and your travel insurance may not provide coverage for you if you have an accident 🧐

 Tropical beaches and beautiful canals strand the coast of Thailand 💯 They can demand some relaxation from the hot and wet temperatures.
 Nevertheless, they can also convince operators looking to make some quick money.
 A common cheat is hiring operators to demand money for “damage” evidently affected by tourists 🧐

 Take care with exploration activities such as cliff jumping and ski boating 🎓 Damage during these activities could be life-threatening and not enclosed.
 Notice flag alarms and, under no conditions, swim when a red flag is displayed 💯

 Before signing up for adventurous workouts, check if your travel insurance policy contains a range for hazardous or severe activities in case of destruction 🎓